Atlanta police on shooting probe: ‘Nothing is off the table’

-ATLANTA (AP) — Police said Thursday that “nothing is off the table” in the investigation of the deadly shootings at two Atlanta massage parlors, including whether the slayings were a hate crime.
+ATLANTA (AP) — Police said Thursday that “nothing is off the table” in the investigation of the deadly shootings at two Atlanta massage businesses, including whether the slayings were a hate crime.

 Those attacks and a third one near the suburban town of Woodstock killed eight people and prompted President Joe Biden and Vice President Kamala Harris to change their plans for a previously scheduled trip to Atlanta.
 The pair postponed a political event in favor of meeting Friday with Asian American community leaders.

-A 21-year-old white man, Robert Aaron Long, is charged with murder in the killings, which took place Tuesday.
+A 21-year-old white man, Robert Aaron Long, is charged with murder in Tuesday’s slayings.
 Six of those killed were women of Asian descent.

 “Our investigation is looking at everything, so nothing is off the table,” Deputy Atlanta Police Chief Charles Hampton Jr. said at a news conference.